 Watch the video to learn about the clinical manifestations and cause of SMA.

 People with SMA have a homozygous deletion of their SMN1 gene, and rely on the SMN2 gene to produce functional SMN protein.
-However, SMN2 can only produce about 10% of the protein that motor neurons need to power muscles, resulting in the progressive loss of strength and motor function that all with SMA experience.4,5
+However, SMN2 can only produce about 10% of the protein the motor neurons need to power muscles, resulting in the progressive loss of strength and motor function that all patients with SMA experience.4,5

 Because the rate of motor function loss is different for every patient, there is no way to predict when motor function loss will occur or how severe it will be.